rrcobb/crafting-interpreters/README.md

 - and it's at compile time, not runtime, so it doesn't *matter* as much
 - but, in a language with easy maps (like we had in jlox) it's pretty nice to use them
+- key question: how large is our array likely to get?
+In lox programs, we can't have more than 256 locals, so it is moot.
+In other langs (or if we had larger programs), there could be a lot of named things.
+Compilation is already linear in program length, but this would make that particularly painful.

 2. How do other languages handle code like this: